Tempurturtul/udacity-fend-projects/README.md

 - User can filter map markers in the list and the map will update its displayed markers accordingly.
 - User can sort and categorize map markers in the list.
 - User can click on an icon next to a map marker category in the list to center and zoom the map in such a way that all the markers contained in that category are visible on the map.
+- User can click on a map marker on the map or the list to view (within a Google Maps infoWindow) information on the location from various (not all Google API-related) sources.
+- User can experience errors (for example, resulting from unexpected third-party API results) in a gracefully handled manner.
+(Either with a helpful error message, or with no negative repercussions to the UI.)